kasrahabib/persian-sentiment-analysis/README.md

 # Read More:
 To find about preprocessing and feature engineering, and how the model predicts visit [arXiv](https://arxiv.org/abs/2101.08087).

 # Usage:

+## Running the source code:
 - To run the program, use python3 persian_sa.py
 - Next you will be prompted to give a Persian text as input.
 - To exit the program write ```exit``` on terminal.

-# Usage:

-## Running the source code:

  ```bash

 MOHAMMADs:persian_sa mohammadkasra$ python3 persian_sa.py